Summary: This article explains how businesses can use ACH payments to reduce costs and improve reconciliation.

 Proof of authorization will look different depending on how the transaction is processed.
 Here are the main ACH transaction types:

-• TEL recurring - This is when your company sets up a recurring payment schedule for customers to pay their bill in installments over the phone.
-This must include a notice prior to debit AND a recording of oral authorization.
+- TEL recurring: This is when your company sets up a recurring payment schedule for customers to pay their bill in installments over the phone.
+This must include a notice before debit AND a recording of oral authorization.

-• WEB - WEB payments are ACH transactions submitted through an online source (like a payment page).
-To prove WEB authorization, you must authenticate the customer’s identity in some way, gather some type of proof they approve of the transaction, and display revocation language so customers know how to revoke permission.
+- WEB: WEB payments are ACH transactions submitted through an online source (like a payment page).
+To prove WEB authorization, you must authenticate the customer’s identity in some way, gather some type of proof that they approve of the transaction, and display revocation language so customers know how to revoke permission.

 Learning how to set up ACH payments and gather proofs of authorization will enhance your payment offerings to customers, make processes easier for your staff, and keep your business compliant.